Nicc12/Customer-Segmentation-Analysis/README.md

 # Customer Segmentation Analysis 🛍️

 Using Online Retail data donated to UC Irvine on 11/5/2015 that recorded all transactions occurring between 01/12/2010 to 19/12/2011 for a UK-based registered non-store online retailer, I am prompted with the task of differentiating customer types to drive targeted marketing campaigns.
-Additional calculated Customer Lifetime Value (CLV) and identified the portion of CLV that is associated with each segmented group.
+Additionally, I calculated Customer Lifetime Value (CLV) and identified the portion of CLV that is associated with each segmented group.

 ### Tech & Methods: ⚙️
 ![RStudio](https://img.shields.io/badge/RStudio-75AADB?style=for-the-badge&logo=RStudio&logoColor=white) ![Markdown](https://img.shields.io/badge/markdown-%23000000.svg?style=for-the-badge&logo=markdown&logoColor=white)